 Clarity

 It is the most fundamental factor while writing your essay.
-Your opinions should be written in a clear manner, keeping the complexities to a minimum.
+Your opinions should be written clearly, keeping the complexities to a minimum.
 Avoid writing unnecessary statements to justify your views in the essay.
 Make sure you have the fundamental points to be written and then write it in a clear logical manner.

 Structure